2025 race

 Age Groups, Alternative Bikes & Nonbinary Athletes – Age Group Participants, those in the alternative bike category, and the nonbinary athlete category will start in one of the existing waves.
 Medals will be given to age group winners.
 Race age is determined by your age on December 31, 2024.
 Some waves may be combined.

 16.)
-Mechanical Support – We plan to provide mechanical support prior to the race for any last minute needs you may have.
-More details to come.
+Mechanical Support – We provide mechanical support prior to the race for any last minute needs you may have.

 This information is subject to change.
 Please check the race website frequently for updates and changes and/or follow the event on Facebook.